nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

     --silent
     ```

 ## 1.3.
-Deploy Azure resources
+Deploy Azure Resources

-Execute the `Deploy Azure resources` workflow to deploy all Azure resources required for the example scenarios.
+Execute the `Deploy Azure Resources` workflow to deploy all Azure resources required for the example scenarios.

 To workflow can be executed via the following methods: